Szwendacz99/nvim/README.md

 Much of this might have been selectively copy pasted from plugin repos.
 Those repos are obviously listed in plugin setup part.

-# Basic usage of this config

 **Tested only with rootless podman, docker might require additional setup, or proper in-container user setup**

+## Basic usage of this config

 ### Host system Setup